Mullingar – County Westmeath's Vibrant Market Town

 Accommodation

-Visitor Services The Mullingar Tourist Information Centre in Market Square provides maps, event listings and booking assistance.
-Free Wi‑Fi and a helpful staff make it a useful first stop.
+The Mullingar Tourist Information Centre in Market Square provides maps, event listings and booking assistance.
+Free Wi-Fi and helpful staff make it a useful first stop for planning greenway routes.